case2111/phabricator-tools/README.md

 phabricator-tools
 ===
 A toolbox of utilities for interacting with phabricator.
+These tools are meant to extend and expand the abilities presented by phabricator.
+Though they are custom to our organizations requirements, they should offer some insights and starting points for other implementations

 ## general setup

+clone the repository
 ```
 cd /opt
 git clone https://github.com/epiphyte/phabricator-tools
+cd phabricator-tools
+git checkout stable
 ```

 from here navigate to subfolders where applicable for further instruction

 ## data
-Tools for dealing with data in phabricator on the host
+Tools for dealing with data in phabricator on the host.
+These include general data management from phabricator within the phabricator machine instance.
+Including the ability to produce nightly backups (following the data to backup from the phabricator guide) and nightly snapshot bundles of repositories

-### highlights

-* nightly backup scripts
-* production of nightly repository bundles/snapshots

 ---

 ## extensions
-Phabricator extensions

 ### Static File Host (sfh)